hackfrederick/hackathon2016/beginner.md

 It will carefully walk through the steps required to make a functioning code project.

+With this whole event,
+please know that the organizers are here to help people learn.
+Learning tends to work best
+when you think hard
+about the problem at hand,
+but if you truly get stuck,
+let us know!

 ## Goal and overview

 *Coding is the superpower of the 21st century.*